NielssBoss/LengthNestProMQ/README.md

 # LengthNestProMQ

 LengthNestProMQ is a free software application for one-dimensional nest optimization.
 It minimizes scrap when cutting raw material lengths into shorter pieces or parts.

 It is an adaption of [LengthNestPro](https://github.com/sweiss93/LengthNestPro) from which the GUI is removed and RabbitMQ is integrated.

 To use the software:

 1. Create a copy of the `secrets.default.json` file in the config directory.
 2. Change the values of the entries in the `secrets.json file`.
 3. Run main.py
 4. Add a message to a queue called: `stock_length_request_queue`
 5. Get the response from the queue: `stock_length_response_queue`
 6. Optionally view logs in logs directory

 The input should have the following format:

 ```
 {
+  "request_id": number,
   "required_parts": [
     {
       "name": string,